parte tres - soñadoras desde las montañas - dreamers down from the mountains

 The Roof of the World was where we became the Hairless Apes in the first place: Losing our hair after going far enough through the Doorway to the Deep as the roiling plateau pushed up through the clouds, into a similar lower-oxygen environment as the one that exists deep below the waves.
 Convergent evolution means that genetic ancestry becomes far more interesting than simple linear heritage, and that it still makes complete sense for us to consider someone on the opposite side of the globe whose family we haven’t seen in over two-million years our neighbor - still right next to us, even if they don’t appear to be.

-And so the cave-paintings found all across Europe’s caves carry an unmistakable resemblance to the ones found in even greater numbers across the Americas, and throughout Asia and Africa as well.
+And so after scrambling down from our ancestral home, humanity began to differentiate into today’s multi-hued tapestry of skin colors and slightly different skeletal structures, interbreeding with the various hominid populations left behind and then going through localized adaptations just like the dogs we brought along with us.
+As around 2mya they too began to exhibit different and distinctive morphological features, especially in tooth-structure and skull-shape, where modern humans also display distinct regional variations in the present-day.
+But despite these superficial differences, the cave-paintings found all across Europe’s caves carry an unmistakable resemblance to the ones found in even greater numbers across the Americas, and throughout Asia and Africa as well.
 In all cases ochre, useful as both sunblock and insect repellent, was applied by entire flared handprints as well as by careful fingerstrokes to depict events that appear to be a blend of the Hunt and the Feast.
 Whatever is being depicted, there is clearly a profound religious and awestruck significance to the crimson images.

 However even though you might’ve made something fairly similar to this in kindergarten as a gift for your parents at some point, it's tough to make revolutionary arguments about genetic evolution via art criticism of what’s functionally finger-painting, and large felines have been and are still found all across the globe - so neither of those two elements really offer too much more to the story.
 For that, we’ll have to return to an old adversary, humanity’s oldest foe throughout all of our shared mythologies.